Guerrilla Mail: Features

 Guerrilla Mail randomly generates disposable email addresses.
 Disposable email addresses may be used as a means of spam prevention.
 They may also be used if the user does not wish to give a real email, for example if they fear a data breach.
 Emails sent to addresses are kept for one hour before deletion.
 The site offers some choice of email domain names.

 History

-Guerrilla Mail was founded in 2006, in Chicago.
+Guerrilla Mail was founded in 2006 in Chicago.

 Privacy-centered services saw an up-tick in public interest after the global surveillance disclosures beginning in 2013, especially concerning attention brought to materials leaked by Edward Snowden.
 According to The Mercury News in 2014, "[Guerrilla Mail] has done nearly half of its business in the past year".

-In December 2013, a Harvard College sophomore and Quincy House resident Eldo Kim used Guerrilla Mail to send a bomb threat to offices associated with Harvard, including the Harvard University Police Department and The Harvard Crimson, in order to delay a final exam.
-It was alleged in an affidavit that the student accessed Guerrilla Mail through Tor, a fact that might've been given away in the IP address present in the email header.

-In June 2017, it was revealed through court documents that the FBI used a social engineering technique known as phishing to target a Guerrilla Mail user.
-The case was unique, as it was the "first public example of the feds using a controversial update to a law allowing searches on users of anonymizing tools like Tor".

-As of November 4, 2020, Guerrilla Mail stated on Twitter that their site had been taken down by their hosting provider, OVHCloud, due to a law enforcement request which OVHCloud refused to provide details about.
+As of 4 November 2020, Guerrilla Mail stated on Twitter that their site had been taken down by their hosting provider, OVHcloud, due to a law enforcement request which OVHcloud refused to provide details about.
+This prompted criticism over infringement upon freedom of speech.

-However, as of August 20, 2023 sending email from Guerrilla Mail has once again been suspended.
+However, as of 20 August 2023, sending email from Guerrilla Mail had once again been suspended.
 On an X social media post on the same date, Guerrilla Mail announced "We're back online!
 However, the sending of outgoing emails has been suspended until further notice."